BLThunderstorm/BLThunderstorm/docs/privacy.md

 - Provide your public informations to other users.
 - Provide some of your informations to users who have been given consent by you to see those informations.

-## How do we store your data?
+## How do you guys store my data?
 Our Company securely stores your data at [enter the location and describe security precautions taken].

 Our Company will keep your [enter type of data] for [enter time period].
 Once this time period has expired, we will delete your data by [enter how you delete users’ data].

-## What are your data protection rights?
+## What are my data protection rights?
 BLThunderstorm would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

 **The right to access** – You have the right to request BLThunderstorm for copies of your personal data.
 We may charge you a small fee for this service.